TV or Movie “Development” and “Marketing” Fraud

 First of all, we look at whether a company has asked for a significant amount of money (over $400) to review your concept.
-A reputable literary or television agent will earn his or her fee primarily from negotiating deals with studios or networks, not reviewing ideas submitted by amateurs.
+A reputable literary or television agent will often earn his or her fee primarily from negotiating deals with studios or networks, not reviewing ideas submitted by amateurs.
 It is always a red flag when the company claiming a “connection” with studios and promoting new shows makes a slick demand for money upfront.

 Secondly, we look at the promises made.

 Any credible literary agent will tell you how difficult it is to succeed in the TV industry, and perhaps even discourage you from trying to pitch your idea to a studio or publisher, unless your idea speaks for itself apart from any “development” or “marketing.”